huggingface/diffusers/docs/source/en/using-diffusers/tips.md

 > [!TIP]
 > This tip was contributed by [asomoza](https://github.com/asomoza).

-Generating high-quality anime images is a popular application of diffusion models.
+Generating high-quality anime images is a very popular application of diffusion models.
 To achieve this in Diffusers:

-1. Choose a good anime model like [Counterfeit](https://hf.co/gsdf/Counterfeit-V3.0) and pair it with negative prompt embeddings such as EasyNegative to further improve the quality of the generated images.
+1. Choose a good anime model like [Counterfeit](https://hf.co/gsdf/Counterfeit-V3.0) and pair it with negative prompt embeddings such as [EasyNegative](https://huggingface.co/embed/EasyNegative) to further improve the quality of the generated images.

 ```py
 from diffusers import StableDiffusionPipeline, DPMSolverMultistepScheduler